 There’s a fun photo booth!

 A lot of people miss this!
 If you have a lot of guests (or just get really bored waiting for your appointment) you can pass the time in City Hall’s special photo booth.
 You get to take away as many copies as you like of the finished photos.
 It can make for a fun addition to the wedding day – plus an instant memento!

 Thank you for reading!
-If you’ve any questions or comments, please add them in the comments below so other readers can benefit, too.
+If you’ve any questions or comments, please add them in the comments below!
 Are you inspired to book a San Francisco City Hall Valentine’s wedding?
 Did I get anything wrong in this article?

 I hope City Hall continues with the tradition!
 From everything I’ve read online and heard from the source, they are all set to keep up the new Valentine’s Day tradition – so long as the holiday falls on a weekday, of course.

 Wondering what you should do after your special ceremony?
 Check out my dedicated restaurant guide below.